srackham/rimu/README.md

 - Features include raw HTML (a la Markdown), HTML attribute injection and parameterized variables.
 - Written in TypeScript.
-- Available from Github and as an npm module.
+- Available from Github and as an npm module or a Meteor smart package.
 - Includes command-line compiler, playground GUI, Vim syntax highlighter and a unit test suite.
 - MIT license.